nanaknihal/DIDJWT/README.md

 Youtube video about the protocol https://youtu.be/MmR9bhULpxE
 ### Insecure, simple way:

-1. Request an `id_token` (NOT an `acces_token` which would grant priviliges and should not be shared)
+1. Request an `id_token` or a `access_token`.
+It is good to understand the differences between the two; ID tokens are for authentication and access tokens are for authorization.
+ID tokens identify you and access tokens let you actually do actions specified in the scope.
+If using access token, make sure to expire it before submitting on-chain.
+And ideally, make the scope extremely limited as a safety measure in case a still-valid access token is somehow shared.
 2. Invalidate `id_token` by requesting a new one (if possible)
 3. Send the `id_token` to a smart contract
-4. Smart contract then writes checks that the `id_token` is signed by the authority (e.g., using EIP-198 for RSA, or OpenZeppelin ECDSA for ECDSA).
+4. Smart contract then writes checks that the `id_token` is signed by the authority (e.g., using EIP-198 for RSA).
 If it is, it writes it to a `mapping (address => string)`, verifying  that the address who submitted the transaction owns the `id_token`

 This is prone to front-running; the access token is in the mempool and can be submitted from another address, authenticating the other address as the original user